theatrejs/generator-theatre/README.md

 #### Quick start

-We first create the folder of our new project :
+Create the folder of your new project :

 ```
-$ mkdir game
+$ mkdir <your-game>
-$ cd game
+$ cd <your-game>
 ```

-Then we generate our project in this new folder :
+Then generate your project in this new folder :

 ```
 $ yo theatre